Skip to content

 Saara Huhanantti: “Extending Mental Health Chat Support: Advancing with Technology and AI”

-What are the strenghts of online counselling chat services?
+What are the strengths of online counselling chat services?
 What is needed to start one?
-How to combat the most common problems related to online chat services?
+How can the most common problems associated with online chat services be addressed?

 The report is available as a pdf-file here: